How to integrate RudderStack to Knock

 Viewing RudderStack track events in Knock

 Once your RudderStack destination is set up all events you trigger from the RudderStack source will be forwarded to Knock.
-Unique events will appear in your list of events under the Source so that you can set up actions to trigger your workflows.
+Unique events will appear in your list of events under the Source so that you can set up triggers for your workflows.

 From the source environment configuration page click the "View in environment" button on one of the source environments.
 You'll be taken to the RudderStack source in the environment you selected and you should see events sent.
 If you don't, try clicking the refresh button on the top of the list to refetch any incoming events.